cismet/cs-conf/Readme.md

-# cs-conf
+# csconf

-Exports and imports the configuration of an existing cids system in version 6.1. it is usefull for migrating systems (or parts of systems) and it will be the tool to upgrade systems to version 7 and above.
+cids system manipilation and mantainance tool

 ## Usage
 ```
-Usage: cs-conf [options] [command]
+Usage: csconf [options] [command]

 Options:
   -V, --version         output the version number
-    -c, --config <path>  set config path.  (default: ./runtime.properties)
   -h, --help            output usage information

 Commands:

+  config [options]      creates a new config file

-    import|i [options]   imports the meta information into the cids system
+  import [options]      imports the (cs_*)meta-information from a configuration directory into a database
+  backup [options]      backups the (cs_*)meta-information to a file
+  restore [options]     restores the (cs_*)meta-information from a backup file

+  check [options]       checks configuration for errors
+  normalize [options]   normalizes the configuration in a given directory
+  reorganize [options]  reorganizes the configuration in a given directory
-    export|e [options]   exports the meta information of a cids system
+  simplify [options]    simplifies the configuration in a given directory

-Usage: export|e [options]
+  password [options]    generates password hashes for the usermanagement
+  sync [options]        synchronizes classes with the database

-  exports the meta information of a cids system
+  export [options]      exports the (cs_*)meta-information of a database into a configuration directory

-  Options:

-    -f, --configDir <configDir>  the configDir where the config will be written (default: config)
-    -s, --schema <schema>  the schema where the cs-Tables are (default: public)
-    -o, --only             Only export the following topics
-    -x, --skip             Skip the export of the following topics
-    -C, --classes          The classes with their attributes and permissions
-    -S, --structure        The structure information of the system
-    -U, --usermanagement   The users and their groups
-    -h, --help             output usage information

-Usage: import|i [options]

-  imports the meta information into the cids system

-  Options:

-    -f, --configDir <configDir>  the configDir where the config is (default: config)
-    -s, --schema <schema>  the schema where the cs-Tables will be (default: public)
-    -o, --only             Only import the following topics
-    -x, --skip             Skip the import of the following topics
-    -C, --classes          The classes with their attributes and permissions
-    -S, --structure        The structure information of the system
-    -U, --usermanagement   The users and their groups
-    -h, --help             output usage information
+  create [options]      creates and initializes cs_tables on a given database
+  truncate [options]    truncates the cs_tables on a given database
+  purge [options]       purges the cs_tables on a given database
 ```